Nuclear power in Romania

-Romania currently has 1,400 MW of nuclear power capacity by means of one active nuclear power plant with 2 reactors, which constitutes around 18% of the national power generation capacity of the country.
-This makes Romania the 24th largest user of nuclear power in the world.
+Nuclear power in Romania provides around 20% of its electricity, with two nuclear reactors commencing operations in 1996 and 2007.
+In 2020, Romania generated a total of 56.1 TWh of electricity.
+The generation mix was composed of hydro (28%), nuclear (20%), natural gas (15%), coal (17%), wind (12%), solar (3%), and biofuels and waste (less than 1%).
+The Romanian government strongly supports nuclear energy.

 Cernavodă nuclear plant

 In 1977 the Romanian Government signed a contract with AECL to build a five unit nuclear power plant in Cernavodă using Canadian CANDU reactor technology.
 The heavy water reactor design uses heavy water (produced at Drobeta-Turnu Severin) as its neutron moderator and water from the Danube for cooling.
 Construction started on the five reactors in 1980.

 Currently the plant has two fully operational reactors and another three reactors that are partially finished.

 Unit One took 16 years to build, completed in 1996.
 It produces 705.6 MW of electricity.

 Unit Two took 27 years to build, achieving initial criticality in 2007 and produces 706 MW of electricity.

 Unit Three and Unit Four were expected to be operational by the year 2015 (thirty-five years after the start of construction) and the total electricity production of the units was to be around 1,500 MW.
-The total cost of the units is expected to be around US$ 6 billion.
+The total cost of the units is expected to be around US$6 billion.

 On 7 March 2008, Nuclearelectrica, ArcelorMittal, CEZ, Electrabel, Enel, Iberdrola and RWE agreed to set up a company dedicated to the completion, commissioning and operation of Units 3 and 4.
 The company is expected to be registered in May 2008.

-When four of the five reactors were to be fully functional the Cernavodă Nuclear Power Plant would have produced around 40% of Romania's total electricity needs.